Skip to content

 Initial Asset Assessment

-Every building begins with a detailed baseline inspection covering envelope, drainage, structural indicators, safety conditions, and general maintenance performance.
-The output is a clear technical understanding of where the building stands today, and what needs attention first.
+Every building begins with a comprehensive baseline inspection covering envelope, drainage, structural indicators, safety conditions, and general maintenance performance.
+The output is a clear technical understanding of where the building stands today, what needs attention first, and what can be planned for.

 02